DerwenAI/bwyd/NOTES.md

   * generate `LanceDB` embeddings for ingredients, equipment, sequences/communities in actions, etc.
   * use `BAML` to parse recipe elements for the DSL
   * use `textX-LS` to generate a VS Code extension
-  * schedule use of appliances: oven, fridge, range, instantpot, etc.

 ## Taxonomy